How to Make Healthy Oatmeal

 Ripe or caramelized bananas: This may be my favorite way to sweeten up a lot of my recipes, especially as oatmeal toppings.

-Nut Butter: Nut butters like cashew, peanut, and almond, naturally have a little bit of sweetness to them.
-They are also my staples for a healthy and satisfying breakfast.
+Nut Butter: Nut butters like cashews, peanuts, and almonds, naturally have a little bit of sweetness to them.
 Again, look for the ones with only one (or two) ingredients.
 Nuts (and maybe salt).

 Okay, what about spice?
 Here are a few of my favorite go-to spices that I add to almost every bowl of oatmeal.